The students we serve typically come from one of these three basic profiles:

 On Voyage, you will volunteer with a local organization for 4-6 hours every day doing work such as teaching English, caring for orphans, building houses, or working in a hospital.
 You will live in a volunteer house with people who you eat and travel with.
 You will meet with your coach every 1-2 weeks, and you will be responsible for submitting weekly reflections and completing assignments to make sure you're making the most of your experience as you prepare for Launch.

-There will mostly likely be several other UnCollege fellows at your location.
+There will most likely be several other UnCollege fellows at your location.
 While you may be working in different volunteer placements, you will be living in the same volunteer house.
 You may also be living with other volunteers from around the world.
 You’ll have regular contact with the in-country staff who will help provide support and meals throughout your stay, and they may even live in the volunteer house with you!

 You will live in a volunteer house with other UnCollege fellows and possibly other volunteers from around the world.
 Accommodations differ in each country, but typically you will be in a shared room with 1-3 other volunteers.
 You will have access to communal bathrooms and shared living and hang out space.